rmoesbergen/openwrt-ha-device-tracker/README.md

 # OpenWRT Home Assistant device tracker

 ## What's this? ##
-I got fed up with Home Assistant device tracking solutions for OpenWRT that just didn't work reliably, so I created my own.
-This little script runs on the OpenWRT device, and watches ubus join/leave events of WiFi clients in realtime and updates their status in
+This script is a WiFi device tracker that runs on OpenWRT devices.
+It watches ubus join/leave events of WiFi clients in realtime and updates their status in
 Home Assistant by calling the Home Assistant REST API.
-This causes WiFi events to be noticed by HA instantly.
-As a fallback it also periodically polls ubus for a list of WiFi clients, in case an event was missed.
-It only sends API requests on device join/leave.
-It handles connectivity issues with Home Assistant gracefully and ensures that device state is always in sync, even after restarts, connectivity loss, etc.
+This causes WiFi events to be noticed by Home Assistant instantly, making your home automation a lot more responsive.
+It can handle network failures or Home Assistant being offline, and will recover once Home Assistant is back online.
+It does this by adding all events to a queue and making sure every event is accepted by Home Assistant before removing it from the queue.

 ## Installation ##